First Time Visitor

 A burger van is also available in the car park on matchdays offering hot food and drinks.
 Catering is also available from all four stands during the game offering the usual matchday fayre.

-The Club Shop on Gigg Lane is open throughout the week as shown below
+The Club Shop on Gigg Lane is closed during the week and only opens on matchdays.

 The Club Shop also operates an online service - Click here

 Gigg Lane is a 11,640 all seater stadium.
 There are no standing areas within the ground.

 The Main Stand is the first stand you see on entering the ground and is used for home supporters only.

 The Cemetery End (Left hand side of the Main Stand).
 Used for away supporters.

 The Manchester Road End Stand (Right hand side of the Main Stand).
 Used for home supporters only.